awphung/awphung.github.io/README.md

 ![GitHub Desktop Home](https://github.com/awphung/awphung.github.io/blob/gh-pages/resources/Github%20Desktop%20start.jpg)

 ### Getting Your Repository on Your Local Machine
-1. Click on the "Clone a repository from the Internet..." button.
+1. Click on the **Clone a repository from the Internet...** button.
 2. Sign in to your GitHub account.
-3. Under "Your repositories" select your forked repository from earlier.
+3. Under **Your repositories** select your forked repository from earlier.
 4. Select your desired local path for the repository.
 >Note: When picking a local destination for your repository, pick a directory that is empty to avoid any conflicts while cloning.
-5. When prompted, select the "For my own purposes" option.
+5. When prompted, select the **For my own purposes** option.
 6. Click on the continue button.
 7. Now your GitHub Desktop should look like this:
 ![GitHub Desktop in repo](https://github.com/awphung/awphung.github.io/blob/gh-pages/resources/Github%20Desktop%20Cloned%20Repo.jpg)